 The Federally Supported Health Centers Assistance Act of 1992 and 1995 granted medical malpractice liability protection through the Federal Tort Claims Act (FTCA) to HRSA-supported health centers.
-Under the Act, health centers are considered Federal employees and are immune from lawsuits, with the Federal government acting as their primary insurer
+Under the Act, health centers are considered Federal employees and are immune from lawsuits, with the Federal government acting as their primary insurer.

 What Are Community Health Centers?

-These community-based providers are also commonly referred to as Federally Qualified Health Centers (FQHCs) because they meet rigorous federal standards related to quality of care and services as well as cost, and they are qualified to receive cost-based reimbursement under Medicaid and Medicare law.
+These community-based providers are also commonly referred to as Federally Qualified Health Centers (FQHCs) because they meet rigorous federal standards related to the quality of care and services as well as cost, and they are qualified to receive cost-based reimbursement under Medicaid and Medicare law.

 Health Center services generally include primary care visits, health education, disease screening and control, case management, laboratory services, dental care, pharmacy services, substance abuse counseling, and social services.
-Many offer evening and weekend hours for working families, provide care at multiple sites, use mobile clinics to reach rural and other hard-to-reach populations, and employ multi-lingual staffs.
+Many offer evening and weekend hours for working families, provide care at multiple sites, use mobile clinics to reach rural and other hard-to-reach populations, and employ multi-lingual staff.
 All Health Centers have a 24-hour system for after-hours calls.

 Related article: What is a Community Health Center

-Patient Centered Medical Home Role (PCMH)
+Patient-Centered Medical Home Role (PCMH)

-You may have seen it on the news or heard the government talk about, but what exactly is Patient Centered Medical Home and what does it mean for you, the patient?
+You may have seen it on the news or heard the government talk about, but what exactly is Patient-Centered Medical Home and what does it mean for you, the patient?

-Providers affiliated with patient centered medical home focus on coordinating your overall care, rather than just treating the symptoms that brought you into the office today.
+Providers affiliated with patient-centered medical home focus on coordinating your overall care, rather than just treating the symptoms that brought you into the office today.
 In the medical home model, your primary care provider heads the team of medical professionals, including specialists, nurses, pharmacists, behavioral health professionals, nutritionists, medical assistants and other healthcare professionals all focused on the goal of improving your overall health.
 Electronic health record technology is used to coordinate and communicate your care and provide the best possible outcomes for you.